 The Parish Council is responsible for a number of local services, including: roadside seats, Bus shelters, Litter bins, Dog waste bins, Wood End Play Space, the closed church yard at Church End.

 In addition, the Parish Council liaises with the Borough Council on matters that are the Borough Councils responsibility such roads & footways.
 It also considers and responds to local planning proposals and other matters that might affect the lives and well-being of residents.
 The Parish Council is also represented on the local Community Safety Forum, The Kempston Charities, & Kempston Joint Burials Committee.

-The Parish Council usually meets the 3rd Thursday of the month (except August & December), & there are always 15 mins set aside for public questions.
+The Parish Council usually meets on the 3rd Thursday of the month (except August & December), & there are always 15 mins set aside for public questions.
+See "events calender" on the left hand menu for dates.
 Agenda's are published before the meeting, so residents can see what is due to be discussed.
 These are put on the 5 notice boards in the Parish & on this website - see "Parish Council Documents" on the left hand menu.
 Minutes of meetings are also on this website, plus the annual accounts & other relevant documents.

 An up to date parish profile taken from the 2011 Census can be found on the Parish Council Documents page.